Monday, January 9, 2012

 July 20, 1967, Winnipeg Free Press

-In 1967 a new owner took over.
-Harry Katz continued the renovations which included adding the white stone tile and modern, lit signage to the facade.
+Harry Katz continued the renovations which included adding the white stone tile and modern, backlit signage to the facade.

-In the early 1970s the basement was renovated to hold a discotheque which by 1976 was Wellington's.
+In the early 1970s the basement was renovated to hold a discotheque which by 1976 was called Wellington's.
 The punk music club closed in 1989 after the death of Harry's son Abe, who ran the club for a number of years.
 In the mid 1990s the space was briefly The Crypt.

 From 1984 to 1990 the Hotel was re-branded The Market Inn.